BelievenStephen/HardwareStockAssistant/COMMIT_README.md

   - `about.html`: Created About page with company information and mainscreen navigation button.
 All lines in file
   - `mainscreen.html`: Added navigation button to About page on line 20.
   - `MainScreenController.java`: Added `@GetMapping` for the "/about" endpoint to serve the About page on lines 33-37.

+## Part E:
+- **Prompt**: Add a sample inventory appropriate for your chosen store to the application.
+You should have five parts and five products in your sample inventory and should not overwrite existing data in the database.
+Note: Make sure the sample inventory is added only when both the part and product lists are empty.
+When adding the sample inventory appropriate for the store, the inventory is stored in a set so duplicate items cannot be added to your products.
+When duplicate items are added, make a “multi-pack” part.
+- **File Modified**:
+  - BootstrapData.java: Added an if statement (Lines 64-109) to add sample inventory when both the part and product lists are both empty
+  - InhousePart.java: Added a constructor (Lines 20-24) to handle creation of InhousePart with specific ID.